 At Kawakawa Bay and Orere Point the church’s community work and ministry is based from ‘The Cottage’ at Kawakawa Bay.

 The church takes seriously its commitment to be a place where anyone can belong, and welcomes people from a diversity of backgrounds, faith journeys and lifestyles.
 While Biblical teaching, Christian discipleship and a passion to follow the way of Jesus, are core to its ministry, the church welcomes people with a diversity of views about Christian faith and doctrine.

-Church Service with Traditional Music.
+Church Service with a mixture of Contemporary and Traditional Music.

 Kid’s Club (Sunday School)

-This service is held at Kawakawa Bay Hall.
+This service meets at Kawakawa Bay Hall

 Would you like to share in our purpose and mission?
 We believe that good relationships, open discussion and a genuine desire to seek God’s calling allows us to grow as people and a community together.